ska-sa/katsdpmodels/doc/user/telstate.rst

 API
 ---
-In future `katdal`_ may will be updated to hide these details and allow models to be fetched directly from a katdal data set.
+In future `katdal`_ may be updated to hide these details and allow models to be fetched directly from a katdal data set.
 Until then, one can obtain the underlying telescope state object from a dataset as ``dataset.source.telstate``.
 Pass it to the constructor of